Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

    1. `GPTKB_HRTest`: Can read files in both `employeeinfo` and `benefitinfo`.

 In order to use the sample access control, you need to join these groups in your Azure AD tenant.

+Note that this optional scripts may not work in codespaces if your administrator has applied a [Conditional Access policy](https://learn.microsoft.com/azure/active-directory/conditional-access/overview) to your tenant.

 ### Azure Data Lake Storage Gen2 Prep Docs